The Simagic Alpha Evo wheel bases are arguably one of the most exciting direct drive lineups to hit the market in quite some time.

 Beyond expectations for this price point.

 The Simagic Alpha Evo series represents a significant step up in build quality compared to earlier Simagic offerings.
-All three models feature a robust cast aluminum housing with clean, professional finishing that feels more premium than their price suggests.
+All four models feature a robust cast aluminum housing with clean, professional finishing that feels more premium than their price suggests.
 The manufacturing precision is evident throughout – from the solid mounting points to the high-quality electrical connections and internal components.

 Internal inspection reveals carefully routed cables, thermal management via a quiet blower-style cooling system, and quality soldering on all PCB components.
 The slip ring design for power and data transmission is well-implemented, allowing continuous rotation without cable binding.